THE BIG FOUR

 Air Signs

-Air Junos need conversation, shared ideas, and a mind that genuinely matches theirs.
+Air Junos often ask for conversation, fairness, shared ideas, and a commitment that can be revised in words.

 Juno in Gemini